How Long Do Financial Records Remain on Your Credit Report?

 Hard Inquiries: Two Years

-There are two kinds of inquiries, and only one—a hard inquiry—hurts your credit score.
+There are two kinds of credit inquiries, and only one—a hard inquiry—hurts your credit score.
 A soft inquiry, like an account review by your current credit card issuer, won’t harm your credit score.

-Hard inquiries occur when you apply for credit, like a new credit card, and your potential lender is evaluating your application.
+Hard inquiries occur when you apply for credit, like a new credit card, and your potential lender evaluates your application.
 A hard inquiry will ding your credit score, but it won’t last too long.
 Hard inquiries only remain on your credit report for two years and only affect your credit score for around 12 months.

 Collection Accounts: Seven and a Half Years

-collection account can remain on your credit report for seven years plus 180 days from the date of the delinquency that immediately preceded collection activity.
-For example, say you were inconsistent with your cable bill—you missed it in January but caught up in February only to miss it again in March and April.
-At that point, your cable company sends the bill to a debt collector.
+For example, say you were inconsistent with your cable bill—you missed it in January but caught up in February, only to miss it again in March and April.
+Your cable company sends the bill to a debt collector at that point.
 That collection account can remain on your credit report for seven years plus 180 days from the date your bill was due in March.

 While evictions don’t show on your credit report, the collections account can if your landlord turns you in for unpaid rent.